-- Stay tuned for when we will schedule a webinar about interactions between SSRI or SNRI and Thiazide Diuretics
+- Register for a webinar about interactions between SSRI or SNRI and Thiazide Diuretics on Jul 22, 2020 at 2pm Eastern.

 This project seeks to provide a necessary bridge between electronic health records and healthcare providers in the clinical decision making process.
 Providing information to clinicians about drug-drug interaction warnings based on known attributes of the medications involved and patient specific factors is our goal.
 In essence, we seek to get the right information, at the right time, through the right channel, and the right format to clinicians.
 The construction of meaningful DDI algorithms will permit healthcare providers, organizations, and systems to provide useful decision support to reduce patient harm due to these drug-drug interactions.